Breast Lift (Mastopexy)

 - We will provide you with a detailed itemised quotation at the end of your Initial Consultation once your technique and duration of your surgery have been determined.

-- Follow-up appointments for up to 6 months are included.
+- Follow-up appointments up to 6 months are included.